Arianvba24/tripadvisor-reviews/README.md

 # tripadvisor-reviews
 ## No code included

-In this repor we trespass the captcha and barrier of tripadvisor in order to extract the reviews
+In this repo we trespass the captcha and barrier of tripadvisor in order to extract the reviews